ahmadjamalkta/inet-showcases/visualizer/transportconnection/doc/index.rst

    *.visualizer.*.transportConnectionVisualizer.destinationPortFilter = "80"

-When the simulation is run and the connections are established, the network will look like the following.
+When the simulation is run, and the connections are established, the network will look like the following.
 Note that there are several icons above ``host1`` and the server, indicating multiple connections.
 Endpoints can be matched by color.